-(For Windows, we recommend Videomach from www.gromada.com for making
+(For Windows, we have used Videomach from www.gromada.com for making

 movies).
 There are two dialogs that help manage this task:

 Note that both of these dialogs have a montage option for capturing high-resolution snapshots that are larger than the image window itself.
-In each case, the program zooms up the display and pans around to capture a montage of images, then assembles these into a single image and writes a TIFF file.
+In each case, the program zooms up the display and pans around to capture a montage of images, then assembles these into a single image and writes a file in the selected format.
 A movie of such montaged snapshots can be saved from the Zap window or from the Slicer, but only a single frame can be saved in high-resolution mode from the Model View window.